Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

       <img src="../../assets/images/win-keygen-step3.png" width="400" alt="Create SSH key pair with windows - step 3">
     </figure>

-    The next step is to save you public and private kay.
+    The next step is to save your public and private key.
 Click on the *Save public key* button and save it to the desired location (for example, with `id_rsa_lumi.pub` as a name).
 Do the same with your private key by clicking on the *Save private key* button and save it to the desired location (for